Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 Where did you stay—RV?
 Tent?
 Couch-surfing?

-Mostly Airbnbs, VRBOs, or short-term leases—houses, cabins, apartments—depending on location.
+Mostly Airbnbs, VRBOs, or short-term leases—houses, cabins, condos—depending on location.
 We prioritized nature and off-the-beaten path spots!
 But hit some cities too.
-We spent a minimum of 2 weeks, max 6 months.
+With some exceptions (like in Patagonia, Chile), we spent a minimum of 2 weeks, max 6 months.
 Greg was our Mastermind Housing Sleuth; without his patience for sifting through listings to find the good ones (“cats and dogs,” he called the fails), we’d have quit early on.
+I have no juju for it.

 How far in advance did you plan?

 Before Covid, we roughly sketched a year ahead.
-During Covid, we booked about three to six months out.
-The surge in remote workers gobbling up rentals during the plague made things tricky, but between planning, intuition, and a lot of trust, we always landed in just the right place.
+During Covid, we booked three to six months out.
+The surge in remote workers gobbling up rentals during the plague made things tricky, but between planning, intuition, and a lot of trust, we always seemed to land in just the right place.

 Funniest story?